Position

 Qualifications

-• High school diploma or equivalent required; vocational training in plumbing preferred.
+• High school diploma or equivalent required; vocational training or apprenticeship in plumbing is preferred.

-• Valid plumbing license or certification, as required by state or local regulations.
+• Valid plumbing license or certification as required by local regulations.

 • Strong knowledge of plumbing systems, tools, and techniques.